 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirements are evaluated by the use of a rating scale which includes ACT scores, GPA, entrance test scores, health care work experience, performance on core courses, and references submitted in a timely manner.
+Admission requirements are evaluated by the use of a rating scale which includes ACT scores, GPA, entrance test scores, health care work experience, performance on core courses, and applicable previous degrees earned.
 All applicants are considered on a competitive basis.
 Meeting the minimum requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program.
 Applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
 The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below: